-The Order of Saint Mary the Virgin is happy to announce the elevation of Reverend Deacon Daniel J. Blanchard. osmv. to the office of Archdeacon of Paris.
-The Vesting Ceremony and Solemn High Mass celebrating Our Lady of the Immaculate Conception will take place in Paris on 8 December 2016.
-Further information on the ceremony will be transmitted on this website as it becomes available.
+The Order of Saint Mary the Virgin is happy to announce the elevation of the Very Reverend Daniel J. Blanchard, o.s.m.v. to the office of Archdeacon of Paris.
+The vesting ceremony and Solemn High Mass celebrating the feast of Our Lady of the Immaculate Conception took place in Paris on 8 December 2016.

 Deacon Daniel J. Blanchard was born in Paris in 1976 to a family of academics.
 His studies have centered on classical and especially sacred music.
 He is both a teacher and composer as well as a singer.
 His most recent performances have been with the Paris Opera.